Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Incorporating Machine Learning

 Inception networks~\cite{szegedy2015going} put forward a strategy for making effective deeper networks through tactics different from merely increasing either the layers or neurons per layer.
-For example, the InceptionV3 network~\cite{szegedy2016rethinking} differs from the traditional monolithic CNN architecture through the usage of factorizing convolutions, parallel structures, and extensive dimensionality reduction techniques.
+For example, the InceptionV3 network~\cite{szegedy2016rethinking} differs from the traditional monolithic CNN architecture through the usage of factorising convolutions, parallel structures, and extensive dimensionality reduction techniques.
 These schemes make the architecture well suited for applications with stringent memory and computational constraints but still provide state-of-the-art performance without over-fitting the data.

 The transients of astrophysical or terrestrial origin seen in LIGO data have a peculiar evolution in the time-frequency domain.
 This provides a 2D representation that can be analysed by the image-based classifiers mentioned above.
-During the early inspiral phase of a CBC waveform, Einstein's quadrupole formula for gravitational wave luminosity can be solved with a non-relativistic approximation to obtain the evolution of frequency with time as $f \propto (t_c - t) ^{-3/8}$, where $t_c$ is the time of coalescence~\cite{creighton2012gravitational}.
+During the early inspiral phase of a CBC waveform, the evolution of frequency with time can be approximated as \mbox{$f \propto (t_c - t) ^{-3/8}$}, where $t_c$ is the time of coalescence~\cite{creighton2012gravitational}.
 This explains the peculiar chirp-like shape of CBC signals in time-frequency maps which can be exploited to differentiate them from glitches.
 We get much more accurate description of the full time-frequency evolution of CBCs using the Inspiral-Merger-Ringdown (IMR) waveforms.
-As compared to the $\chi^2$ weighing~\cite{Allen_chi} which compares the template and data only in frequency bins, by analysing the trigger morphology in time-frequency maps, we are, in a way, comparing the power distribution of the transient in both time and frequency bins.
+We use transfer learning along with curriculum learning to retrain InceptionV3 for the classification of continuous wavelet transform (CWT) maps of transients in the LIGO data.
+For each evaluated image, the network outputs a posterior probability across the $17$ transient classes used for training.
+However, only the probability corresponding to CBC class (\Pcbc) will be used in our analysis.
+The probability corresponding to other glitch classes may also be incorporated in the future analyses provided the leakage between CBC and other glitch classes is carefully evaluated.